Mining Reforms Pakistan

 (tourmaline, topaz, garnet, aquamarine and quartz: 200 million crt)

-Capacity building through short and long
+Capacity building

-term training courses and logistic support.
+training courses and

 5.